 The best e-bike for commuting

 Like many Class 3 bikes, this 10-speed version reaches 28 miles per hour, blurring the line between an e-bike and a moped.
 The front suspension fork helps to ease your ride on rougher surfaces, while the rear rack is a nice lashing point for your bags.
-“If you’re looking for a fast and sporty commuter, look no further,” Nolte says.
+“If you’re looking for a fast and sporty commuter, look no further,” says Chris Nolte, owner of Propel Bikes.

 The best e-bike for families